-The Oslo Corpus of Tagged Norwegian Texts is based on works of fiction, factual prose and newpapers/magazines.
+The Oslo Corpus of Tagged Norwegian Texts is based on works of fiction, factual prose and newpaper/magazines.
 Bokmål part contains some 18.5 million words, while the Nynorsk part contains about 3.8 million.

-Stockholm—Umeå Corpus (SUC) is a collection of various Swedish texts from the 1990s, totalling 1 million words.
+Stockholm—Umeå Corpus (SUC) is a collection of various Swedish texts from the 1990s, totaling 1 million words.

 ARTFL (American and French Research on the Treasury of the French Language): 1880 French texts from the 12th to the 20th centuries, ranging from classic works of French literature to various kinds of non-fiction prose and technical writing.

 Text Archive of the Ancient Sicilian: A corpus of 736 medieval Sicilian texts from 13th to 16th centuries

 Croatian Learner Corpus (CroLTeC) contains texts collected from learners of Croatian as a second and foreign language with over 1 million tokens.

 Croatian web corpus (hrWaC) is a web corpus collected from the .hr top-level domain.
 The current version of the corpus (v2.0) contains 1.9 billion tokens and is annotated with the lemma, morphosyntax and dependency syntax layers.

 The Corpus of Serbian Language (CSL) was compiled from a sample of 11 million words and spans the Serbian language from the 12th century to the contemporary period.

 The Corpus of Modern Serbian Language (SrpKor2013) contains 122 million words collected from literary and administrative texts, newspapers, magazines and the web.